slbailey/Retrovue/docs/contracts/CollectionWipe.md

 ## Documentation Integration

-All CLI commands must have consistent, human-friendly syntax and appear in `CONTRIBUTING.md` under the “Operator Commands” section.
+All CLI commands must have consistent, human-friendly syntax and appear in `CONTRIBUTING.md` under the "Operator Commands" section.